nathanjophillips/nathan-phillips-ux-iop-old/README.md

-# Banno UX Onboarding Project
+# UX Intern Onboarding Project

-## Main Goal
-_Describe generally what will be added/changed_

-### When Accomplished
-- [ ] _Specific items that need to work or be observed before the issue is completed_
+_Nathan Phillips_

-## Notes
+## Description
-_Include that otherwise needs to be said.
-Good place for hints or resources._

-### Dependencies
-- [ ] _Linked issues or PRs required to be complete before work on this issue is possible_
+_A Project to learn and show the skills I will use to perform on the UX team_